blevinstein/aviation-mcp/Readme.md

 Aviation MCP provides a suite of Model Context Protocol (MCP) servers that map to FAA and other aviation APIs, making it easy to integrate real-time aviation data into your LLM-powered workflows.
 This project is designed for developers who want to connect their LLM clients (such as Cursor, Claude, or others) to authoritative aviation data sources for weather, NOTAMs, charts, aircraft info, and more.

+> **⚠️ Disclaimer ⚠️**
+>
+> The developer of this code is **not responsible** for the correctness or safety of the APIs providing data, or your flight planning for your particular flight.
+This applies to both the software and the instructions in [FlightPlanning.md](./FlightPlanning.md), which **do NOT substitute for the expertise of an appropriately licensed pilot**.
+The pilot in command is solely responsible for the safety of flight and compliance with all relevant regulations.

 ## Features

 - Modular MCP servers for aviation data